jcpny1/jcpny1.github.io/_posts/2017-03-08-the_sinatra_cms_project.markdown

 date:   2017-03-08 18:56:54 +0000
 ---

-This is the first comprehensive Sinatra coding project.
+This is the first comprehensive Sinatra coding project of the bootcamp.
 It brings together Ruby, Sinatra, ActiveRecord, and a little HTML.
 The assignment is to design and implement a basic CRUD application.
 It needs to include a one-to-many relationship between two of the data models.

 Once I picked a domain and created a rough design (modeling merchandise purchases), the database setup was complete in short order.
 I created some seed data so I'd have some data to work with quickly while setting up views and routes.
 Where things started to get bogged down, was when I decided to spruce up the html a bit.
 That's a process that I find seems to have no end - You eventually have to stop fiddling with the code and convince yourself that good enough is good enough!